Frequently Asked Questions about the Salt River Wild Horses

 - Are the Salt River horses wild and native horses or stray livestock/feral horses?

-The Salt River wild horses are a historic population of unbranded, unclaimed, wild and free-roaming horses that were born in the wild and merit protection within our national forest.
+The Salt River wild horses are a historic population of unbranded, unclaimed, wild and free-roaming horses that were born in the wild and are now protected by State Law within our national forest.

 Evidence indicates that wild horses have been living on the lower Salt River since well before the Tonto National Forest was created in 1902.
 It is believed that the herd is descended from the Spanish horses brought to Arizona by Spanish missionary Father Eusebio Kino in the 1600’s.